Dysthymia: Medications

 In a 2010 meta-analysis, the benefit of pharmacotherapy was limited to selective serotonin reuptake inhibitors (SSRIs) rather than tricyclic antidepressants (TCA).

 According to a 2014 meta-analysis, antidepressants are at least as effective for persistent depressive disorder as for major depressive disorder.

 The first line of pharmacotherapy is usually SSRIs due to their purported more tolerable nature and reduced side effects compared to the irreversible monoamine oxidase inhibitors or tricyclic antidepressants.
 Studies have found that the mean response to antidepressant medications for people with dysthymia is 55%, compared with a 31% response rate to a placebo.
 The most commonly prescribed antidepressants/SSRIs for dysthymia are escitalopram, citalopram, sertraline, fluoxetine, paroxetine, and fluvoxamine.
 It often takes an average of 6–8 weeks before the patient begins to feel these medications' therapeutic effects.
-Additionally, STAR*D, a multi-clinic governmental study, found that people with overall depression will generally need to try different brands of medication before finding one that works specifically for them.
+Additionally, STAR*D, a multi-clinic governmental study, found that people with overall depression will generally need to try different medications before finding one that works specifically for them.
 Research shows that 1 in 4 of those who switch medications get better results regardless of whether the second medication is an SSRI or some other type of antidepressant.

 In a meta-analytic study from 2005, it was found that SSRIs and TCAs are equally effective in treating dysthymia.
 They also found that MAOIs have a slight advantage over the use of other medication in treating this disorder.
 However, the author of this study cautions that MAOIs should not necessarily be the first line of defense in the treatment of dysthymia, as they are often less tolerable than their counterparts, such as SSRIs.

 Tentative evidence supports the use of amisulpride to treat dysthymia but with increased side effects.